dominguez-posh/sophosxg-terraform-azure/README.md

 1. Clone the repository.
 2. Customize variables `variables.tf` file as needed.
+      * default is a "byol" licensing.
+Change it, as you want
+      * Change the Name of the dns-name
-3. Initialize the providers and modules.
+4. Initialize the providers and modules.

    ```sh
    cd XXXXX